State, nation to see record-breaking travel over Thanksgiving holiday

-Travel over the Thanksgiving holiday continues to increase nationally and locally, with New Jersey expecting to see the highest number of travelers since 2005.
+Travel over the Thanksgiving holiday will continue to increase nationally and locally, with New Jersey expecting to see the highest number of travelers since 2005.

 About 1.4 million New Jersey residents are expected to travel 50 miles or more, which is an increase of 2.7% from 2018, according to Tracy Noble, manager of public and government affairs for AAA-Mid Atlantic.